 - The infection doesn’t go away with eardrops.

 - The person has other conditions, such as diabetes, that increase the risk of complications.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the American Academy of Otolaryngology-Head And Neck Surgery.